 Tips for Victims

-If it’s the first occurrence and minor in nature, ignore it.
-Ignoring the bully means that you don’t give him/her the reaction he/she is looking for.
+- If it’s the first occurrence and minor in nature, ignore it.
+Ignoring the bully means that you don’t give them the reaction they are looking for.

 - If it continues, tell the bully to stop in a firm voice: “I want you to stop bothering me.”